strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 After signing up for an account, you will land on the Dashboard.
 You can then set up your orchestrator, environment, identity fabric, and user flow using the buttons on the screen or left navigation.

+## Import the demo Orchestration Recipe

 When we mix and match together a couple of identity services to build out end-to-end user journeys, we call them Orchestration Recipes.
 Using this Recipe we will deploy a user flow for a non-standard header-based demo application called Sonar.

 Currently, Sonar relies on a legacy identity provider (IdP) called SiteMinder and an on-premises database for user attributes.
 We will show you how to replace SiteMinder with Amazon Cognito for authentication, and use Amazon Verified Permissions for authorization.
 Maverics is flexible, and this process works with a modern app or identity system migration as well.

-This recipe automatically configures Amazon Cognito as an OIDC identity provider.
-In the configuration, we supply all the configuration necessary including Client ID and secrets.
-We also supply a username and password to test authentication flows and run the Sonar app without TLS.
-This is a developer mode Recipe named **Amazon-Verified-Permissions-Recipe.json** for evaluation purposes only.

-## Import the demo Orchestration Recipe
+A recipe is an example

 To upload this recipe: